rahulgopinath/rahulgopinath.github.io/index.md

 claim on their own.
 Establishing that clearly is more useful to a practitioner than another proposed metric with an untested claim attached.
-This question: whether any estimator can tell us when a campaign has genuinely saturated, and with what confidence, remains open, and has been one of my focus areas.
+Whether any estimator can tell us when a campaign has genuinely saturated, and with what confidence, remains an open question, and one of my focus areas.

-<h3>Trusting the measurement</h3>
+<h3>Measurement validity</h3>

 Any claim about residual risk rests on a measurement of test quality, so the measurement has to be sound.